 My name is Iva Paska.
 I was always drawn to existential questions such as

 In the meantime, I have started to look at this as a call and started seeking answers.
-This web-page is the result of my now already 15-year long search.
-I am passing on only the content that I found useful.
-I am trying to stay away from cliche new-age ideas that promise instant happiness and seek instead meaningful knowledge coming from long-standing traditions of mankind, rooted in philosophical and scientific knowledge.
+This web-page is the result of my now already 15-year long search, while staying away from cliche new-age ideas that promise instant happiness and seek instead meaningful paths towards self-growth.

-As for me, I hold a Ph.D. in interdisciplinary humanities and social sciences, the field of Sociology, finished at the Faculty of Social Sciences in Ljubljana.
-My sociological interests are intimate relationships from the sociological perspective, the epistemology of mental health and sociology of media.
-I also finished Transactional Analysis 101.
-I attended psychoanalytic courses and existential therapy courses at Faculty of Philosophy in Zagreb run by Larisa Buhin where I further fell in love with existentialism.
+As for me, I hold a Ph.D. in interdisciplinary humanities and social sciences, the field of Sociology from the Faculty of Social Sciences in Ljubljana.
+My sociological interests are intimate relationships and mental health from the sociological perspective, digital sociology and sociology of artificial intelligence.

-I have organized Existential circles for a brief period of time, that served as places for existential givens we usually don’t have time or space to address in everyday life – such as meaning or wider exploration of the human condition.
-I co-organized Feministic circle in Booksa in Zagreb.
-I worked for and participated in the work of NGOs in Zagreb and Varaždin dealing with community development and mental health.
-Currently, I am working at the University North.
+I have organized Existential circles that served as places for reflecting on existential givens we usually don’t have time or space to address in everyday life – such as meaning.

 I like combining all the things I have learned or experienced within different approaches to provide a meaning-making framework for our experiences.